SOCIETY FOR ANALYTICAL FEMINISM

 Section 1.
 The officers of the Society shall be the President, Secretary/Treasurer and two additional officers.
 These four shall comprise the Executive Committee of the Society.
 These officers shall perform the duties prescribed by these By-laws and by the parliamentary authority adopted by the Society.

 Section 2.
-The officers shall serve two-year terms.
-The President and one other officer shall be elected in one year, and the Secretary/Treasurer and other officer shall be elected in the alternate year.
+The officers shall serve three-year terms.
+The President and the Secretary/Treasure shall not be elected in the same year.
+The other two officers shall not be elected in the same year as each other.
+Officers serving at the time of the adoption of the amendment will have their terms extended to 3 years from the date of their most recent election.
 Unexpected vacancies may be filled by the Executive Committee until such time as an election may be held.

 Section 3.
 In the event that the President or Secretary/Treasurer is unable to serve, the Executive Committee shall select one of its members to serve as president until elections can be held.